- GDPR’s Data Protection Impact Assessment and its Implications for OrganizationsJanuary 31, 2018

 - Mobile devices (IP phones and smart phones) were provided to improve communication and make the communication process more effective.

-Once the product selection and implementation phases were completed, training programs were designed to meet the needs of the specific countries.
-These programs helped with knowledge transfer and proper application of the supplied products.
+Once the solution selection and implementation phases were completed, training programs were designed to meet the needs of the specific countries.
+These programs helped with knowledge transfer and proper application of the supplied solutions.